qweasd1/Refactor/ideas/main.md

     - thinking before makes my hands dirty(centralize my question if I can)
     - got experience when facing complex questions. sometimes, we need to give some try, then we can make clear

+### advantages:
+- I learn everything myself, so have a good ability to do independent research.

 ###Examples:

 ###### objmap framework
 - a sample when I use jstree
 - raise the questions, is there a general and convenient way to convert a one object to another structure object